learnlatex/learnlatex.github.io/en/help.md

-   Note that  **LaTeX Online** requires no login or signup of any sort so it is very convenient for small examples, but neither this site nor `latexonline.cc` site provide any mechanism to save your document.
+   Note that  **LaTeX Online** requires no login or signup of any sort so it is very convenient for small examples, but neither this site nor the `latexonline.cc` site provide any mechanism to save your document.
 Any changes that you make to the example are lost if you move off the page.